Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Effective vertex expansion

 the subscript $\infty$ meaning $-\ln (k)\to \infty$.
 Their respective critical exponents (in the $(\bar{u}_2,\bar{u}_4)$ plane) are moreover:

-We have, however, some reasons to doubt the validity of the fixed point \text{FP2}.
-Indeed, the estimate of the local sextic coupling in the classical action remains quite large (about $0.002$, against $\approx 10^{-14}$ for the first fixed point).
-The characteristics of the first fixed point also correspond essentially to those that we had obtained by the truncation method in our previous work \cite{lahoche2024largetimeeffectivekinetics}.
+We have, however, reason to doubt the validity of the fixed point \text{FP2}.
+The estimated local sextic coupling in the classical action remains quite large (approximately $0.002$, compared to $\approx 10^{-14}$ for the first fixed point).
+Furthermore, the characteristics of the first fixed point essentially correspond to those obtained via the truncation method in our previous work \cite{lahoche2024largetimeeffectivekinetics}.

-Finally, it is still easy to see that the finite-time singularity phenomenon also appears with the EVE, as shown in Figure \ref{figsing}, although the appearance of this singularity seems less abrupt than with the vertex expansion.
-In the Figure, we see that singular points, cusps, form as the disorder becomes significant, and for a disorder of the order of $\bar{\tilde{u}}_6\sim 10^5$ (the precise value depending on the initial conditions), the flow ends up developing a finite-time singularity.
-Our interpretation of these singularities follows the one we gave in our previous work and that we recalled in the introduction i.e. the consequence of the instability of the potential for some observable quantifying correlations between replicas, signalling that some interactions are missing from the perturbation theory.
+Finally, it is readily observable that the finite-time singularity phenomenon also emerges within the EVE framework, as illustrated in Figure \ref{figsing}, although this singularity appears less abrupt than in the standard vertex expansion.
+As shown in the figure, singular points (cusps) form as the disorder increases; for disorder values of the order of $\bar{\tilde{u}}_6 \sim 10^5$ (the precise value depending on the initial conditions), the flow develops a finite-time singularity.
+Our interpretation of these singularities aligns with our previous work and the discussion in the introduction: they are a consequence of the instability of the potential for observables quantifying correlations between replicas, signaling that certain interactions are missing from the perturbative treatment.

-In the rest of this article, we will explicitly highlight the relationship between these instabilities and the appearance of divergences, by considering a flow “improved” by observables correlating the replicas.
-For this, we will consider two different approximation schemes, the first will be a development around the vacuum of the local potential for uniform fields in the IR, and the second approximation will be a vertex expansion, similar to the one we built in our previous work \cite{lahoche2024largetimeeffectivekinetics}.
-In both cases, we will focus on the leading order of the derivative expansion, and neglect the flow of the anomalous dimension.
-This choice can be explained by the fact that the critical dimension is only asymptotically reached by the flow, and because of the $N\to \infty$ limit.
+In the remainder of this article, we will explicitly highlight the relationship between these instabilities and the emergence of divergences by considering a flow "improved" by observables that correlate the replicas.
+To this end, we employ two distinct approximation schemes.
+The first is an expansion around the vacuum of the local potential for uniform fields in the IR, while the second is a vertex expansion similar to the one developed in our previous work \cite{lahoche2024largetimeeffectivekinetics}.
+In both cases, we focus on the leading-order derivative expansion and neglect the flow of the anomalous dimension.
+This choice is justified by the fact that the critical dimension is only reached asymptotically by the flow, and by the large-$N$ limit.